orbs-network/orbs-contract-sdk/README.md

 # Orbs Smart Contract SDK

-Orbs Smart Contract Software development kit to empower developers to build, test and deploy smart contracts for their applications over Orbs blockchain.
+Orbs Smart Contract SDK is a framework for building  applications over Orbs blockchain.
 Here you will find everything you need to develop smart contracts for the Orbs blockchain
-> Please note the smart contract sdk development is in progress.
+> **Note** the orbs smart contract SDK is stable, but still under development.
+There may be breaking changes.

 ## Table of Contents